Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 The name Ein Gedi consists of two words, and the literal translation from Hebrew means “the spring of the young goat.”
 That is, according to modern Hebrew.
 But in Biblical Hebrew, the word “GDI” referred to the baby of any animal.

-Today, you will see Nubian Ibexes drinking water from the spring when you walk at En Gedi.
+Today, when you walk at En Gedi, you will see Nubian Ibexes drinking water from the spring.
 I guess our ancestors saw the same, hence the name.

 Weather

-Ein Gedi Nature Reserve is located in the desert.
-Thus it is boiling in this area.
+Ein Gedi Nature Reserve is in the desert.
+So it is very hot there.
 Moreover, after the rain, there is a danger of floods.
 Hence, do not visit the Dead Sea area for several days after the last rain.

 When to Visit Ein Gedi?